frwd-1/seer-protocol/README.md

 # SeerProtocol

-A project for the decentralized identification of all on-chain nodes and relationships
+A project for the distributed and open source identification of all on-chain nodes and relationships

 # Tenets